Historical Markers #96 and #982 near Crab Orchard remember Sportsman's Hill, the home and farm of early Kentucky settler William Whitley.

 Whitley's disdain for the British and Native Americans prompted him to enlist for the War of 1812.
 Joining with other Kentuckians, he fought in the campaigns of northern Ohio, Michigan, and Canada.
 Whitley was killed at the Battle of the Thames in Canada on October 5, 1813, and was buried there.
 Whitley County, Kentucky, formed in 1818, was named in his honor.

 Sportsman's Hill became a Kentucky State Park in 1938.
-Today, it provides engaging tours for visitors to learn about early Kentucky life and the home's namesake.
+As of March 2019, the Lincoln County Fiscal Court operates the park and works with the Lincoln County Historical Society to provide engaging tours for visitors to learn about early Kentucky life and the home's namesake.